Aspiring-Writer/_posts/pnpgff-3.md

 "Garth Lawrence, some blond egomaniac who doesn't like being told no and thinks he can have any woman he wants, including Cassidy."

 Reila froze.
 Garth Lawrence, the Cougar.
-She knew him, and hated him.
+She knew him and hated him.
 He was here?
 In Boise?

 _I need to see him._